Contact Us

 Media Contact: Leigh Rowley, 360-500-4052

-Pearsall Building, Aberdeen - April 18, 2024 - Grays Harbor County is in receipt of payments from the Washington state opioid settlement and is projected to receive an additional $1.7 million in payments through 2038.
+Pearsall Building, Aberdeen - April 18, 2024 - Grays Harbor County is in receipt of payments from the Washington state opioid settlement totaling $287,313.11 and is projected to receive an additional $1.7 million in payments through 2038.

 Distributor Settlement Payments